Stability and dynamics across magnetic phases of vortex-bright type excitations in spinor Bose-Einstein condensates: Introduction

+Dynamical evolution of perturbed VBV (BVB) entities entails, among others, their irregular (regular) precessional motion, nucleation of cross-shaped spinor patterns, and potential spiraling of the ensuing waveforms.
+These are findings evincing that spinor BECs provide a fruitful platform for probing instability-related spontaneous pattern formation~\cite{PhysRevLett.127.113001,maity2020parametrically}.
+Further, quench-induced spin-mixing processes are unveiled under QZ energy shift variations at finite temperatures.
+The inclusion of thermal effects is inspired by their relevance in recent experiments~\cite{vinit2017precise,kang2017emergence}.
+Specifically, population transfer mechanisms are shown to be enhanced for larger values of the QZ coefficient and higher temperatures.
+Finally, the nonequilibrium dynamics of the vortical spinor configurations reveals the generic activation of their precessional motion, but also deformations where spinors simultaneously exhibit characteristic spatially anisotropic elongations.

 The workflow of the present effort is as follows.
-Section~\ref{sec:theory} deals with the model mean-field equations of motion, the linearization method utilized herein, and the observables used to capture the magnetic properties of the spinor settings.
-Section~\ref{sec:results} contains our main findings regarding the existence and stability of AF and FM spin-1 BECs.
+Section~\ref{sec:theory} sets up the model mean-field equations of motion and the linearization method utilized herein.
+Section~\ref{sec:results} contains our main findings regarding the existence, stability and dynamics of AF and FM spin-1 BECs.
 Their quench dynamics at finite temperatures is discussed in Sec.~\ref{quenches}.
 In Sec.~\ref{sec:conclusions} we provide a summary of our results and a list of interesting perspectives for future investigations.
+Appendix~\ref{sec:appendix}, elaborates on the impact of higher-charge vorticity generalizing earlier instability findings occurring in single-component settings~\cite{pu1999coherent}, demonstrating also dynamical triangular pattern formation.